Ipanpanpan/AI-XMUM-Shortest-Path-Project/README.md

 # AI-XMUM-Shortest-Path-Project
-Project that helps students, faculties, parents to find the shortest path between two places in XMUM.
+A project designed to assist students, faculty members, and parents in finding the shortest and most efficient path between two locations within the XMUM campus.
+This tool aims to enhance convenience and save time by providing optimized navigation solutions for anyone navigating the university premises, whether they're trying to locate a classroom, office, facility, or any other campus area.
+By leveraging advanced algorithms and a user-friendly interface, the project ensures accessibility and usability for all campus visitors.